wovo/hwcpp/docs/hwcpp-primer.md

 Another nice pattern is the inside-to-outside.
-The base for this is the walk<> function, which is like Kitt, but only forward.
+The base for this is the walk<> function, which is like kitt, but only forward.

 <!-- update example( input, "arduino-uno/led-6-walk-1/main.cpp" ) -->
 ~~~C++